 The route encompasses wild garlic lined river paths, climbs past Dalwood vineyard on Danes Hill, passes through ancient woodland full of wild flowers and coated in bluebells, and traverses the striking Hartridge ridge, high above the village of Luppitt, and the home of Otter Brewery.
 The section between Seaton and Lyme Regis, known as the Undercliffs, was affectionally named 'the Jungle' by 2019's competitors, where lush green vegetation, tree roots and countless steps await.
 Two of East Devon's impressive Iron Age hill forts are climbed, both the striking Dumpdon, in the midst of the Otter Valley; and the bluebell haven of Blackbury Camp.
 It meets the sea at both the impressive Lyme Regis's historic cobb and at Axmouth harbour, but also reaches the heights of the Blackdown Hills, complete with views reaching far over Dartmoor.
 A final section of Offwell woods spits you out back where you started all those hours and miles before where Pizza, Beer, Cake and your East Devon Round medal are all yours!

 Points of Note

 A gradual descent takes you past the 15th Century St Michael's church in Cotleigh and along the wild garlic lined Umborne Brook.

 Once up and over Seven Mile straight and Stockland Tower (a constant presence in this route) ; a downhill stretch brings to the village of Dalwood and CP1 at 9.5km

-Over Danes Hill, and along the Yarty Valley brings you to Axminster, before a slog up the not so Evil Lane brings you to in sight of the sea and Charmouth.
+Over Danes Hill, and along the Yarty Valley brings you to Axminster, before a slog up the Evil Lane and past an abandoned Grade 1 listed farmhouse brings you to in sight of the sea and Charmouth.